Exadra37/php-docker-stack/docs/how-to/use.md

 # HOW TO USE

-Any developer with zero experience of Docker can take advantage of Php7 Docker Stack work-flow.
+Any developer with zero experience of Docker can take advantage of Php Docker Stack work-flow.

 This how to use instructions assumes that the [Install Intructions](install.md) have been followed, including the [Bash Script Alias](install.md#bash-script-alias) creation.